ngs-doo/dsl-php-tutorial/README.md

 Now you should see the post contents at {your-url}/1001.

-### Specifiying relationships
+### Specifying relationships

-Each blog should have some comments funcionality, so let's add that.
+Each blog should have some comments functionality, so let's add that.
 To do that, first we must describe a comment in the DSL.
 Let's expand our DSL with a Comment:

     module Blog
     {